 My name is Chip Brantley.
 I wrote The Perfect Fruit: Good Breeding, Bad Seeds and the Hunt for the Elusive Pluot (Bloomsbury) and am at work on a second book of nonfiction called The Pistachio Wars.
-I have contributed to many publications, including Slate, Gourmet, Gastronomica and the Oxford American.
-A former director of TV development for Mike Newell’s Dogstar Films, I produced the NYT Op-Doc Call from Selma and am co-directing a documentary about a man who was released from prison after spending 30 years on Alabama’s death row.
-I’m a graduate of Vanderbilt University and Johns Hopkins Graduate Writing Seminars, and now I work as the senior lecturer in emerging media in the department of journalism at the University of Alabama, where I work in the Program for Nonfiction Storytelling.
+I have edited and written for many publications, including Slate, Gourmet, Gastronomica and the Oxford American.
+A former director of TV development for Mike Newell’s Dogstar Films, I produced the NYT Op-Doc Call from Selma and am co-directing a feature doc, A Life After Death.
+I am the founder of the Desert Island Supply Co., an artist-in-residence with Alabama Media Group, and the senior lecturer in emerging media in the department of journalism & creative media at the University of Alabama, where I work in the Program for Nonfiction Storytelling.